-York University's Keele and Glendon campuses in are located in Toronto, and a new campus is being developed in Markham, Ontario.
-Much of our orientation to sustainability has to do with the development, operations and maintenance on these campuses.
-With the opening of the Toronto Transit Commission's University line subway extension in late 2017, York University is seizing a rare opportunity to reconfigure what was in the past a car-oriented commuter campus at Keele, into a greener, more connected, pedestrian-oriented, walkable campus with a network of new and improved small green spaces, and expanded locations for student activities.
+York University's Keele and Glendon campuses are located in Toronto, and a new campus is being developed in Markham, Ontario.
+Much of our orientation to sustainability has to do with development, operations and maintenance on these campuses.
+With the opening of the subway extension in late 2017, York University is seizing the opportunity to reconfigure the Keele campus into a greener, better connected, pedestrian-oriented campus with a network of new and improved green spaces.
 New development is guided by green building targets, and York is building on successes with waste diversion, sustainable procurement and operations, and nascent initiatives to electrify its fleet.
 Carbon reduction is increasingly a goal, particularly in light of the Province of Ontario's new Climate Change Strategy and carbon trading market.